Global Warming's Unfinished Debate (Revised and Expanded Third Edition)

 Benjamin Zycher, Resident Scholar, American Enterprise Institute

 The great S. Fred Singer lives on.
-Hot Talk Cold Science is the best exposition of Fred, with help from David Legates, to engage everyone who still cares to listen, on the twists and turns of climate science.
+Hot Talk Cold Science is the best exposition of Fred, with help from David Legates and Anthony Lupo, to engage everyone who still cares to listen, on the twists and turns of climate science.
 Knowing how selfless Fred has been for the past 25 years, I think this is Freds quiet way to pay final tribute to those very many of us who believe that science must come first before playing a secondary role to public bullying and political blackmailing.
 This is the reason why this book is so special and should be on everyones bookshelf.

 Wei-Hock (Willie) Soon, astrophysicist and geoscientist, Solar and Stellar Physics Division, Harvard-Smithsonian Center for Astrophysics